 2. War of Espionage and Disinformation

-Dr. Fred Schwartz, a pioneer of American anti-communist thought, told the US House Un-American Activities Committee: “Any attempt to judge the influence of Communists by their numbers is like trying to determine the validity of the hull of a boat by relating the area of the holes to the area which is sound.
+In the late 1950s, Fred Schwarz, a pioneer of American anti-communist thought, told the US House Un-American Activities Committee: “Any attempt to judge the influence of Communists by their numbers is like trying to determine the validity of the hull of a boat by relating the area of the holes to the area which is sound.
 One hole can sink the ship.
 Communism is the theory of the disciplined few controlling and directing the rest.
 One person in a sensitive position can control and manipulate thousands of others.”

-In the 1990s, the U.S. government declassified the Venona files, a collection of Soviet communications that were decoded by American intelligence during the 1940s up to the end of World War II.
-These documents show that at least 300 Soviet spies were working in the U.S. government, including high-ranking officials in the Roosevelt administration who had access to top-secret information.
+In the 1990s, the US government declassified the Venona files, a collection of Soviet communications that were decoded by American intelligence during World War II.
+These documents showed that at least three hundred Soviet spies were working in the US government, including high-ranking officials in the Roosevelt administration who had access to top-secret information.
 Other agents used their positions to influence American policymaking and statecraft.
 Among those found to be Soviet spies were US Treasury official Harry Dexter White, State Department official Alger Hiss, and Julius and Ethel Rosenberg, the couple who were executed by electric chair for transmitting military and atomic secrets to the Soviet Union.

 Whittaker Chambers, a Soviet informant and CPUSA associate who later defected and testified against other spies, said: “The agents of an enemy power were in a position to do much more than purloin documents.
 They were in a position to influence the nation’s foreign policy in the interest of the nation’s chief enemy, and not only on exceptional occasions, … but in what must have been the staggering sum of day to day decisions.”

 As an example, Bezmenov explained how the concept of equality was manipulated to create unrest.
 Agents would promote the cause of egalitarianism, making people feel discontent with their political and economic circumstances.
 Activism and civil unrest would be accompanied by economic deadlock, further exacerbating labor and capital relations in a worsening cycle of destabilization.
 This would culminate in revolution or invasion by communist forces.

-In 1950, Senator Joseph McCarthy began to expose the extent of communist infiltration across the U.S. government and society.
-But four years later, the Senate voted for his condemnation, and the government action to rid itself of communist influence was brought to a halt.
+In 1950, McCarthy began to expose the extent of communist infiltration across the US government and society.
+But four years later, the Senate voted to censure him, and the government’s initiative to rid itself of communist influence was brought to a halt.
 Today, McCarthyism is synonymous with political persecution — an indication that the left wing has successfully established dominance in the ideological struggle.

 3. From the New Deal to Progressivism